 From the outside the Adidas Smart Ball looks just like a normal soccer ball (size 5 and thermal bonded 32-panel), which is a good thing.
 The miCoach, however, has a built-in sensor that tells you everything you need to know about your kicks so you can learn to control, strike and manipulate the ball like a pro.

-Once you connect the smart ball to your Android or iOS device you will get instant feedback on power, spin, strike and trajectory, along with tips and guidance to help you develop on-pitch skills.
+Once you connect the smart ball to your Android or iOS device you’ll get instant feedback on power, spin, strike and trajectory, along with tips and guidance to help you develop on-pitch skills.

 For example, when learning how to curve the ball, the app can instruct where and how your foot should strike in order to get the desired result.
 The trajectory can be mapped out so you can see exactly where the ball has travelled, and this can be zoomed in via a two-finger pinch on the smartphone’s screen and even rotated as a 3D model to get an in-depth look at what’s going on.
 Or, if its simple training you are after, the measurements are relayed back to the app after each kick.